LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### What happens if I enable the Transfer Context object, but I don't set an intent ID or user message?

 The purpose of enabling the Transfer Context object is to be able to set an intent ID or user message, so typically this scenario shouldn't happen.
 However, if the receiver bot doesn't find an intent ID or user message in the Tango Context object, the default transfer (escalation) flow is used.

+Conversely, if you set an intent ID or user message, but you don't enable the Tango Context object, the intent ID or user message is not evaluated.
+Here again, the default transfer (escalation) flow is used.